Thursday, November 10, 2016

 • 2016: Watauga County Revisited

 MIKE HEMBREE: If not for Mike, I might never have beheld Yellowstone National Park, nor Richard Petty's last race, nor the coveted Jabba trophy, nor the P in Clemson.
+Nor would my name be first on the LeConte Lodge book.

 • 1987: A Place Called Clifton: A Pictorial History of Clifton, South Carolina